marcelviana/music_sheet_pro/README.md

-# Documentação Revisada do MusicSheet Pro
+# Documentação do MusicSheet Pro

 ## 1. Visão Geral do Projeto